There are a variety of plants that you can grow in your bog garden to make it look natural.

 When growing plants, ensure that you do not plant them too close as they appear cluttered and overcrowded once they grow up.
 There should be enough spacing, so each plant has its share to flaunt the fantastic colors and foliage.
 Arrange the plants by visualizing how you want to see them after they mature.
 Taller and more elaborate ones should be planted at the back.

-Some of the common plants that are widely used to accentuate a bog garden are—
+Some common plants that are widely used to accentuate a bog garden:

 Cattail: They are also known as Typha and are the most common wetland plants.
 You can easily spot them in the wild near ponds and marshy areas.
 They produce flowers in late spring or early summer and ‘Cattails’ in late summer and fall.
 Cattails are tall plants that can add a vertical presence to your bog garden.
 Some people are known to consume the edible parts of this plant.
 They are easy to grow and form dense colonies.